 Set-up, download and configuration

 phpdocx is a software library designed to generate dynamic DOCX documents.
-It allows to create documents from scratch, using Word-generated templates, where you can add texts, tables, images, graphic charts, sections and so on, import HTML/CSS content, export a PDF file and many other features.
+It allows to create documents from scratch, using Word-generated templates, where you can add texts, tables, images, graphic charts, sections and so on, import HTML/CSS content, transform to PDF and many other features.

 The document generation tasks, as well as template working and conversion plugin features, are fully compatible with Linux, Windows and macOS operating systems.